The CASA Award

 Visit the CASA Award’s official Facebook page and learn more HERE.

 Equity in Theatre

 In existence from 2014 – 2017, EIT was a multi-stakeholder initiative aimed at remedying gender and other related inequities in the theatre industry.
 It involved Artists Driving Holistic Organizational Change; Associated Designers of Canada; Canadian Actors Equity Association; Cultural Pluralism in the Arts Movement Ontario; Deaf, Disabled, and Mad Arts Alliance of Canada; Indigenous Performing Arts Alliance; Literary Manager and Dramaturges of the Americas, Canada; Pat the Dog Theatre Creation; Playwrights Guild of Canada; Playwrights Theatre Centre; and the Professional Association of Canadian Theatres.
 Through a multi-pronged, intersectional, and inclusive response involving the community as a whole (artists, stakeholders, and audiences), EIT promoted dialogue, generated greater awareness of and exposure to women theatre practitioners, and developed community-based action plans to help redress industry imbalances.
-Projects included a 2015 gender-based research study of the industry with recommendations, an industry Symposium and Conference with American groups, a dedicated website with various resources, and live social events, such as play readings, discussion panels, hackathons, and more.
+Projects included a 2015 gender-based research study of the industry with recommendations, an sectoral Symposium, a Conference with American groups, a dedicated website with various resources, and live social events, such as play readings, discussion panels, hackathons, and more.

 To visit the EIT website, click here: www.equityintheatre.com

 The P.L.E.D.G.E Project

 Pledge is an acronym for a “Production Listing to Enhance Diversity and Gender Equity.”
 Providing a fully searchable database of large cast (6 characters or more) plays by Canadian women, two-spirit, trans, and non-binary folks.
-It provides a resources to help improve the number of women playwrights produced on the mainstages of post-secondary institutions (currently less than 20%).
+It provides a resources to help improve the number of women playwrights and other marginalized voices produced on the mainstages of post-secondary institutions, which is less than 20% currently.
 Schools are invited to make public performance pledges to help raise awareness and increase the representation of women and racialized communities in theatre training programs and beyond all across the nation and beyond.
 There are over 500 plays to choose from!